ADORSYS-GIS/netbird/monitor-netbird/kubernetes/README.md

 # NetBird Monitoring Stack on Kubernetes

-This directory provides a Kubernetes/Helm deployment of the NetBird monitoring stack (Prometheus, Loki, Grafana, Mimir) suitable for a small K3s cluster.
+This directory provides a Kubernetes/Helm deployment of the NetBird monitoring stack (Prometheus, Loki, Grafana, Mimir, Tempo) suitable for a small K3s cluster.

 It is an alternative to the existing Docker Compose stack in `monitor-netbird/`.